 Managing Underperforming Employees in a Remote or Hybrid Workplace

 Managing underperforming employees is a challenge for any manager or leader.
-But when your organization has moved to a hybrid or remote working model, as is the case for 45% of the US workforce in 2021, managing the performance of underperforming employees looks a bit different.
-With these tips for HR to share with teams, that difference doesn’t need to be intimidating.
+But when your organization has moved to a hybrid or remote working model, managing the performance of underperforming employees looks a bit different.
+With these tips to share with teams, that difference doesn’t need to be intimidating.

 Set Clear Expectations

 When managing struggling employees in any kind of workplace, setting clear expectations for performance is essential.
 But when employees are working part or full-time from home, it’s even more important to ensure your statements haven’t been ambiguous.

 Setting clear expectations in remote or hybrid workplaces also includes decoupling physical presence from results.
 It’s more difficult to monitor activity when employees aren’t in the office most of the time, so instead look for ways to measure results and output.

 Communicating these expectations regularly to underperformers, and telling them how they measure up, will help managers and employees get on the same page.
 In fact, focusing on communication and setting clear expectations helps everyone build a healthy remote work culture.

 With the rapid shift to remote and hybrid work, your current policies and processes might not match the new reality of work.
 Are there systems in place that are contributing to employees’ underperformance?

 For example, an in-person workplace may have core business hours in place to give additional working flexibility.
 But as employees are often balancing childcare and other responsibilities with work when working remotely, perhaps more flexibility is warranted to allow them to complete work at the times that suit them best.